in Virginia, counties closer to the Atlantic Ocean get less snow each year

-The higher elevations in Virginia are colder than the valley floors, the Piedmont, or the Coastal Plain.
-The precipitation at those elevations can be snow, while lower down rain hits the ground.
+The upper reaches of mountains in Virginia are colder than valley floors, the Piedmont, or the Coastal Plain.
+Precipitation at higher elevations can fall as snow, while lower the same clouds can generate raindrops hitting the ground.

 Virginia Beach gets snow, but not often enough to invest in snow-removal equipment that could clear it away quickly.
 The city estimates it would need to purchase 300 more trucks to plow snow from every neighborhood.
 Plowing is feasible only when snow reaches a depth of two inches, and Virginia Beach anticipates that a fleet of snowplows would sit idle for years between storms that required plowing the streets.

-counties closer to the Atlantic Ocean get fewer days of snow each year, as well as fewer inches
+counties closer to the Atlantic Ocean get fewer inches and fewer days of snow each year

 Source: Library of Congress, "The national atlas of the United States of America," Snowfall